fgitpush/Top-Laravel-Interview-Questions-Wiki/README.md

 41. ### What is CSRF and JWT token?
     CSRF and JWT tokens are used to make sure the action is performed by the user.
 If there is no token, someone can give a link to user to click or hide it behind some action and him do what the hacker wants.
+    A JWT token is hidden in the request while CSRF token is not.

    **[⬆ Back to Top](#table-of-contents)**